 Professional homeopath and author, offering seminars, lectures and supervision

-I therefore set out to incorporate this concept into my homeopathic practice and use the individual's timeline to target the primal influences on the case which are rooted very much earlier in life.
-At the same time, I set out to understand the evolution of materia medica and how each remedy is based on a distinctive early contributing factor.
-By working in this way, it becomes increasingly clear to me that the results are quite transformative, not only to patients' health, but also to their whole potential for growth.
-Elizabeth welcomes working with patients in this way and offering mentoring in this approach to both homeopaths and students of homeopathy.
+I therefore set out to incorporate this concept into my homeopathic practice and use the individual's timeline to target the primal influences on the case which are rooted very much in earlier life.
+At the same time, I set out to understand the evolution of materia medica and how each remedy is based on a distinctive early contributing factor to the patterns of the individual.
+By working in this way, it is clear to me that the results of this approach are quite transformative, not only to patients' health, but also to their potential for growth.
+At the same time, other family members often benefit from the vicarious effects of the treatment.
+I welcome working with patients in this way and offer mentoring in this approach to both homeopaths and students of homeopathy.

 What health professionals are saying about this book ~

 I am a chiropractor in practice for nearly 40 years.

 My studies have also led me to Bert Hellinger's constellation work too and the transgenerational influences on us.
 I have had a deep interest in Homeopathy for many years.
 So because of that I was particularly drawn to your book.

 Once again, thank you for writing your book and sharing your years of experience with everyone.
 I am sure a lot of people will benefit from your efforts in years to come.
 Blessings.

 Bob Feinberg.
 Columbus GA in USA.
 July 2018.

 This is a book that makes you think!
 It is a book that increases your self awareness of how you decide on the remedy for your patients.